 How was this neighborhood born?

 Historically, the Chinese community has been very hermetic and these immigrants from the beginning sought to settle in areas where their compatriots already lived.
-The great growth of this New York neighborhood occurred in 1960 when the restrictions on immigration, which had been applied a few decades earlier due to the economic recession of 1873, were no longer so strict and people from Hong Kong and other Cantonese-speaking regions began to arrive.
+The great growth of this New York neighborhood occurred in 1960, when the restrictions on immigration, which had been applied a few decades earlier due to the economic recession of 1873, were no longer so strict and people from Hong Kong and other Cantonese-speaking regions began to arrive.

 Chinatown then began to grow and massify until it became a world apart within the Big Apple, with its own internal organization both socially and culturally.
 In fact, many of its inhabitants barely speak English despite living in New York.
 And in a way that is part of its charm, that is, the feeling that you travel from one world to another just by crossing a street.
 For many it is a culture shock.

 Other "Chinatowns" in New York